Eric Hurley: Texas Rangers

 Hurley missed the 2009 season after undergoing surgery for a torn rotator cuff before the season.
 In 2011, he missed starts due to a viral infection, and while he was out, fellow pitcher Neil Ramirez took his place.
+On November 2, 2011, Hurley was removed from the 40-man roster and sent outright to the Triple-A Oklahoma City RedHawks.

 Los Angeles Angels of Anaheim

-Hurley signed a minor league contract with the Los Angeles Angels of Anaheim on December 23.
+Hurley signed a minor league contract with the Los Angeles Angels of Anaheim on December 23, 2011.
 On July 6, 2012, he had his contract purchased by the Angels.
 Before appearing in any games, he was sent back to Triple-A and removed from the 40-man roster.
 After clearing waivers on July 20, he elected free agency.

 Minnesota Twins

 On July 24, 2012, Hurley signed a minor league contract with the Minnesota Twins.